BSCS24058/Mohib-Abdul-Karim_58-Trap-Adventure/README.md

 ## 🗺️ Overview

-Trap Dungeon Game is designed as a semester project to demonstrate core Object-Oriented Programming principles.
 The gameplay revolves around reflexes, memory, and strategy as players dodge moving traps and enemies.
 Each level is handcrafted and stored in external files for modular design and easy updates.

 The player has a set number of lives and health points.
 Getting hit by traps or enemies results in damage or death.
 Players must complete all levels to win the game.